fcemmon/JAAG/doc/README.md

-JAAG Coin Core 0.12.1
+Jaag Core 0.12.1
 =====================

-This is the official reference wallet for JAAGCoin digital currency and comprises the backbone of the JAAGCoin peer-to-peer network.
-You can [download JAAG Coin Core](https://www.jaag.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Jaag digital currency and comprises the backbone of the Jaag peer-to-peer network.
+You can [download Jaag Core](https://www.jaag.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run JAAGCoin on your native platform.
+The following are some helpful notes on how to run Jaag on your native platform.

 ### Unix